SovnSkyrim/SovnSkyrim/README.md

 ---

-Professionally, I'm interested in learning new languages as I'm still fairly new in programming as a whole.
+Professionally, I'm interested in learning new problem solving skills as I'm still fairly new in programming as a whole.

 I'm mostly interested in deployment, sysadmin, and all kinds of backend-related stuff, like cybersec or A.I.

 ---